igor-olikh/fladar/docs/api_usage_explanation.md

 **Why All Errors?**
 - Test environment doesn't have data for TLV (Tel Aviv) or ALC (Alicante)
 - API returns 404: "No response found for this query"
+- May also return 401 if authentication fails (missing/invalid credentials)
 - Application correctly falls back to predefined destination list

+**Error Handling**:
+- **401 Errors**: Authentication failures - check API credentials and permissions
+- **404 Errors**: No data available for the origin in test environment
+- Both errors trigger automatic fallback to predefined destination list

 **Current Status**:
-- ❌ Not working in test environment
+- ❌ Not working in test environment (404 for TLV/ALC)
 - ✅ Should work in production environment
 - ✅ Fallback to predefined list works correctly
+- ✅ Improved authentication and error handling implemented

 ---